Kristina01111000/Drws_site/README.md

 To Do:

 - update resume with this project
-- ssl not working in chrome, safari, silk browsers
+- ssl not working in safari, silk browsers
 	- works in firefox
 	- certificate chain issue -> fixed (ssllabs.com)
-	- finally got in! fixed csr, see if it works everywhere
+	- right now, no sni, looks like inmotion issue?
 - change default user image -https://www.peepso.com/documentation/assets-overrides-customizing-peepso-images/
 	- explains how to do it, need to figure out the default images we want